 Starting a business can be a risky venture.
 If you’re more risk-averse, it might not be the optimal path for you.
 While you never go into a business planning to fail, you need to be aware that it is a likely possibility.
 No job is perfect, even when you are your own boss.
 You need to be willing to make mistakes and learn from them to create a customer-focused company that provides unparalleled HVAC services.

 As the owner of the heating and air conditioning company, it can be hard to turn your brain off when the clock hits 5 pm — especially since your workday never ends if you offer emergency HVAC services.
+This is even more true for a one man HVAC business.
 It can be difficult to distance your personal life from your work life since you are the sole person in charge of the success of the HVAC business.